J-adithya/youtube_transcript_agent/README.md

 It uses Whisper to extract the transcript from the audio.

-LangChain agent sends the transcript to Gemini for summarization.
+LangChain + Gemini AI summarizes the content intelligently.

 The final summary is shown in your terminal.